Picaresque novel: Lazarillo de Tormes and its sources

 The principal episodes of Lazarillo are based on Arabic folktales that were well known to the Moorish inhabitants of Spain.
 The Arabic influence may account for the negative portrayal of priests and other church officials in Lazarillo.
 Arabic literature, which was read widely in Spain in the time of Al-Andalus and possessed a literary tradition with similar themes, is thus another possible influence on the picaresque style.
 Al-Hamadhani (d.1008) of Hamadhan (Iran) is credited with inventing the literary genre of maqāmāt in which a wandering vagabond makes his living on the gifts his listeners give him following his extemporaneous displays of rhetoric, erudition, or verse, often done with a trickster's touch.
 Ibn al-Astarkuwi or al-Ashtarkuni (d.1134) also wrote in the genre maqāmāt, comparable to later European picaresque.

+During the 17th century, Islamic picaresque tales found renewed popularity in Western Europe.
+The One Thousand and One Nights were popularised in Europe by authors such as Hanna Diyab, Jean de La Fontaine, and Antoine Galland.
+These tales featured roguish and cunning protagonists who succeeded by subverting social conventions and dramatic acts of guile, such as Scheherazade, Sinbad the Sailor, and Morgiana the Slave-Girl.
+The new popularity of the Thousand and One Nights coincided with the development of the fairy tale (conte de fées) as a genre of popular literature, and the works of such fabulists as Charles Perrault and the Madame d'Aulnoy.

 The curious presence of Russian loanwords in the text of the Lazarillo also suggests the influence of medieval Slavic tales of tricksters, thieves, itinerant prostitutes, and brigands, who were common figures in the impoverished areas bordering on Germany to the west.
 When diplomatic ties to Germany and Spain were established under the emperor Charles V, these tales began to be read in Italian translations in the Iberian Peninsula.